 Get2Gether believe that everyone has the right to love and friendship.
-We also get gether easy, fun and accessible.
+We also believe that people meeting should be easy, fun and accessible.

-Get2gether arrange social activities for people with disabilities in safe friendly places in Edinburgh and the Lothians, Ping Pong, Speed dating dancing and meals out.
+Get2gether arrange social activities for people with disabilities in safe friendly places in Edinburgh and the Lothians, Ping Pong, Speed dating, dancing and meals out.